The Party Room is situated on the lower level, downstairs from the Umney Foyer/Bin Brook Concourse.

 - Internal and External Events: The Tutor in considering permission will have regard to the nature of the event and the organisation and conduct of any similar eventspreviously held.
 The Senior Tutor reserves the right to withdraw Tutorial permission where the above condition is not complied with, or other circumstances subsequently arise.

-- The College has to comply with the conditions of its Premises Licence a copy of which is available from the College Steward.
+- The College has to comply with the conditions of its Premises Licence a copy of which is available from the Domestic Bursar.
 You agree to be bound by the Rules for Compliance with the Licensing Regulations.
 Please check for any relevant conditions with which you may be required to comply.
 Notably, the organiser or host must ensure that:

 - No alcohol is served to anyone who is drunk or disorderly